lukejpreston/junit_viewer/README.md

 **Independent** It is independent of any testing tool, so it can work with anything which can produce junit results

+**Contracted View** It provides a contracted default view for all suits at startup

 Install It
 ==========